Xianwen-He/sem-example/Ch 5 Empirical Example/README.md

 ### Data

 The raw dataset is transported from SAS.
-Here we only need the final data file coehsion_clean.csv and cohesion_clean.txt.
+Here we only need the final data files coehsion_clean.csv and cohesion_clean.txt.
 The former is for R and the latter is for Mplus.

 ### Confirmatory Factor Analysis